ncbi/vadr/documentation/install.md

 1. `vadr/testfiles/do-install-tests-local.sh`
 2. `vadr/testfiles/do-install-tests-parallel.sh`

-As explained [here](annotate.md#exampleparallel), the VADR scripts can be run locally on your computer or in parallel on a compute farm.
+The VADR `v-annotate.pl` script can be run locally on your computer or in [parallel](annotate.md#exampleparallel) on a compute farm.
 These two test files test each of those modes.
 If you plan to run the scripts locally at least some of the time, then run `do-install-tests-local.sh`.
 If you plan to run the scripts on a compute farm at least some of the time, then run `do-install-tests-parallel.sh`.